David Wilks Corban

 A partner in the Houston office, David has served as the firm's Head of Compliance, United States, since 2014.
-In that role, he oversees the work of Norton Rose Fulbright US LLP's team of compliance lawyers and analysts, coordinating their efforts with Norton Rose Fulbright's compliance teams in the United Kingdom, South Africa, Australia and Canada.
-David previously served as lead counsel in a wide range of litigation matters in the realms of energy, Constitutional law, and lawyer ethics and malpractice claims.
-He continues to advise Norton Rose Fulbright's energy clients from time to time, chiefly in the realm of pipeline operations, including projects that involve Federally-funded ship channel and harbor projects.
+In that role, he oversees the work of Norton Rose Fulbright US LLP's team of compliance lawyers and analysts, coordinating their efforts with the compliance teams in Norton Rose Fulbright's other regions (EMEA, South Africa, Australia and Canada).
+He continues to advise Norton Rose Fulbright's energy clients on government affairs.

-David's interests in Constitutional law have led to the handling of claims arising out of the First Amendment's Free Speech, Free Association and Free Exercise clauses; the Interstate Compact clause; the Takings Clause; and the Supremacy Clause.
+David's particular interest in Constitutional law also led to the handling of claims arising out of the First Amendment's Free Speech, Free Association and Free Exercise clauses; the Interstate Compact clause; the Takings Clause; and the Supremacy Clause.

 JD, Boalt Hall School of Law, University of California at Berkeley, 1986

 BA, summa cum laude, History, English, Political Science, University of Tennessee at Knoxville, 1976

 In 1986, David received his J.D. from the Boalt Hall School of Law at the University of California at Berkeley.
 In law school, David was a member of the Ecology Law Quarterly and a research assistant to future Ninth Circuit Judge John T. Noonan, Jr. Before attending law school, David held significant positions of responsibility and provided consulting services to several postsecondary institutions, including the George Peabody College for Teachers, Vanderbilt University, and the College of the San Francisco Art Institute.